opensearch-project/documentation-website/_opensearch/point-in-time-api.md

 Introduced 2.4
 {: .label .label-purple }

 Creates a PIT.
-The `keep_alive` query parameter is required; it specifies how long to keep this PIT.
+The `keep_alive` query parameter is required; it specifies how long to keep a PIT.

 ### Path and HTTP methods